The controversial film Padmavati has been granted a U/A certificate by India's Central Board Of Film Certification.

 The transition to more adult material must not be unduly abrupt at the watershed (in the case of television) …For television, the strongest material should appear later in the schedule.

 We first assessed whether the sex scene was more adult material.
 We considered that, although relatively brief, and although the couple were partially clothed, it clearly depicted them having sex.
-In addition, at the same time as the sex
+In addition, at the same time as the sex scene,

-aimed at an adult audience and could be considered more adult material in the context of Rule 1.6.
+adult audience and could be considered more adult material in the context of Rule 1.6.

-We considered that broadcasting a sex scene and an instance of the most offensive language three minutes after the watershed, and on a channel which had just broadcast family entertainment, was an unduly abrupt transition to more adult
+We considered that broadcasting a sex scene and an instance of the most offensive language three minutes after the watershed, and on a channel which had just broadcast family entertainment, was an unduly abrupt transition to more adult material.

 Ofcom's Decision is that the material was in breach of Rule 1.6.